 1. Keep Food Out of Direct Sunlight: You want your stored food away from direct sunlight.
 Sunlight can degrade food packaging and speed up spoilage.
 Choose an area that doesn’t get much sun, or shield your food with a cover or a curtain.

 2. Store Food Off the Floor: Never store your food directly on the garage floor.
 Always use shelves, pallets, or cabinets that elevate your food off the ground level.
-That helps prevent pests from getting into it and having a feast.
+This is especially important if you have cold garage floors, which can cause condensation and moisture issues that may damage food containers.

 3. Use a Well-Ventilated Area: Proper ventilation can prevent mold and mildew.
 If your garage has a window, consider placing your food storage nearby, as long as it doesn’t get direct sunlight.